Gilberts Police Department

 To contact Dispatch for non-emergency please call 630-232-8400

 Phone 847-428-2954 (reports, fines & fingerprints)

-The Village of Gilberts is located along interstate 90 west of Randall Road and is one of the fastest growing communities in the State of Illinois.
-Police personnel consist of a full time chief, 7 full time officers, 10 part time officers, and a community service officer.
-The Department covers approximately 5 square miles of area, and serves a population of 6,879 as of the 2010 census.
+The Village of Gilberts is located along Interstate 90 west of Randall Road and is one of the fastest growing communities in the State of Illinois.
+Police personnel consists of a full-time chief, 7 full-time officers, 10 part-time officers, and a community service officer.
+The Department covers approximately 5 square miles of area and serves a population of 6,879 as of the 2010 census.
 The Village of Gilberts Police Department participates in mutual aid providing support to neighboring municipalities, Kane County Sheriff and Illinois State Police on an as needed basis.
-In addition, if the department requires additional resources, these agencies provide resources to the Gilberts Police Department on an as needed basis.
+In addition, if the department requires additional resources, these agencies provide resources to the Gilberts Police Department on an as-needed basis.